saljoudi/KSA-Covid19-/README.md

  #### *Final point*

-There are lot of an unanswered questions I am planning to address in a different project.
-In the next project, I will be assessing the situation for different cities in the kingdom, mainly because there are some cities have been hit harder than others.
-Furtheremore, I would like to look into the cities with highest numbers in all categories and draw some comparisons.
+There are a lot of unanswered questions I am planning to address in a different project.
+In the next project, I will be addressing the situation for different cities in the kingdom, mainly because there are some cities have been hit harder than others. furthermore, I would like to look into the cities with highest numbers in all categories and draw some comparisons.

- *The dataset can be accessed throught this portal*
+ *The dataset can be accessed through this portal*
  https://datasource.kapsarc.org/explore/dataset/saudi-arabia-coronavirus-disease-covid-19-situation/information/?disjunctive.daily_cumulative&disjunctive.indicator&disjunctive.event&disjunctive.region&disjunctive.city